jeffpar/pcjs.v1/apps/pdp10/diags/klad/dakak/README.md

 will automatically read the [DAKAK.MAC](DAKAK.MAC.txt) source file (a slightly modified copy of [DAKAKM.MAC](DAKAKM.MAC.txt)), assemble it, and then load the binary image at the location specified in the file.

+To assemble the diagnostic using the original DEC source files:

+	a 'dakakt.mac;../param.klm;../fixed.klm;dakakm.mac;../uuoerr.klm;../stor.klm'

+The quotes (either single or double) are required to prevent the PDPjs Debugger from interpreting the filenames as separate commands, because a semicolon is the Debugger's normal command separator.

+If you want a machine to automatically assemble and load those files on startup, you can add the following machine configuration setting in the page's Front Matter:

+    commands: a &apos;dakakt.mac;../param.klm;../fixed.klm;dakakm.mac;../uuoerr.klm;../stor.klm&apos;

+However, in this case, you *must* use `&apos;` as the quoting sequence, because of the way these settings are encoded into JavaScript parameters; e.g.:

+	embedPDP10(...,'{commands:"a &apos;dakakt.mac;../param.klm;../fixed.klm;dakakm.mac;../uuoerr.klm;../stor.klm&apos;"}');

 ---